Credit Card Limit For 30000 Salary: What You Can Expect

 How Salary Can Influence Your Credit Limits?

-One of the most important factors that lenders consider when determining your credit limit is your income as I mentioned earlier.
+As I mentioned earlier, one of the most important factors that lenders consider when determining your credit limit is your income.
 Your salary plays a significant role in how much credit you can receive, but it’s not always easy to predict just how much impact it will have.
 Below are few crucial points to follow:

 • On average, for every $1,000 increase in salary, your maximum credit limit can increase by anywhere from $150 to $450.